3.12.2025

-An inspirational quote in black letters on a white background surrounded by tiny red and pink hearts.
+An inspirational quote in white letters letters on a black background surrounded by white polka dots

 AE